zuccha/homebrewery-assets/Sunbathed Cave/Sunbathed Cave (EN).md

 * **North room (7):** Requires magical sunlight; _Sunlight_ scrolls are available in areas 3 and 5.
 * **Southwest room (8):** Requires clearing rubble and opening shutters on the south wall.

-Players can use any of the methods mentioned above to expose the musk to sunlight, or they may devise their own solutions.
+Characters can use any of the methods mentioned above to expose the musk to sunlight, or they may devise their own solutions.
 However, the plant must receive at least three minutes of direct sunlight; ordinary light sources (such as torches or the _Daylight_ spell) aren’t sufficient.

 **Light in the Cave.** Unless noted otherwise, most of the cave is in dim light.
 The myconids are wary of any bright light and become hostile when exposed to it, while the cave’s other inhabitants simply react with irritation.